Homosexuality in China: Legal status

 Adult, consensual and non-commercial homosexuality has been legal in China since 1997, when the national penal code was revised.
-Homosexuality was removed from the Chinese Society of Psychiatry's list of mental illnesses in 2001 and the public health campaign against HIV/AIDS pandemic does include education for men who have sex with men.
+Homosexuality was removed from the Chinese Society of Psychiatry's list of mental illnesses in 2001 and the public health campaign against the HIV/AIDS pandemic does include education for men who have sex with men.
 Officially, overt police enforcement against gay people is restricted to gay people engaging in sex acts in public or prostitution, which are also illegal for heterosexuals.
-In addition, the declassification in 2001 was never officially recognised by the Ministry of Health (Now National Health Commission).
+In addition, the declassification in 2001 was never officially recognised by the Ministry of Health (now the National Health Commission).

 However, despite these changes, no civil rights law exists to address discrimination or harassment on the basis of sexual orientation or gender identity.
 Households headed by same-sex couples are not permitted to adopt children and do not have the same privileges as heterosexual married couples.

 On January 5, 2016, a court in Changsha, southern Hunan province, agreed to hear the lawsuit of 26-year-old Sun Wenlin filed in December 2015 against the Furong district civil affairs bureau for its June 2015 refusal of the right to register to marry his 36-year-old male partner, Hu Mingliang.
-On April 13, 2016, with hundreds of gay marriage supporters outside, the Changsha court ruled against Sun, who vowed to appeal, citing the importance of his case for LGBT progress in China.
-On May 17, 2016, Sun and Hu were married in a private ceremony in Changsha, expressing their intention to organize another 99 LGBT weddings across the country to normalize gay marriage in China.
+On April 13, 2016, with hundreds of gay marriage supporters outside, the Changsha court ruled against Sun, who vowed to appeal, citing the importance of his case for LGBTQ+ progress in China.
+On May 17, 2016, Sun and Hu were married in a private ceremony in Changsha, expressing their intention to organize another 99 LGBTQ+ weddings across the country to normalize gay marriage in China.

 In 2014, a Beijing court issued an unanticipated ruling against the practice of gay conversion therapy.
 This ruling, however, did not apply nationwide and different district courts have issued various conflicting rulings.
 In 2016, a Henan court awarded civil damages to a victim of gay conversion therapy who had been physically and psychologically traumatized as a result of the procedure.
 However, the Court did not expressly prohibit the practice.
-In parallel to the previous decision, the Henan's court's decision also did not apply nationwide.
+In parallel to the previous decision, the Henan court's decision also did not apply nationwide.
 At the national level, no action has been taken against gay conversion therapy and the practice continues to be promoted on a national level.
-LGBT activists have been pressuring the central government for a complete nationwide ban.
+LGBTQ+ activists have been pressuring the central government for a complete nationwide ban.